texxasrulez/roundcube_skins/README.md

 I have also included skins for many popular plugins (or the ones I use) so you shouldn't have to make your own.
 If you need help with a plugin not available with this, please message me and ask.
 I just might can help you out ...

-The Larry Skin from Roundcube 1.3 was used, so you must be running RC 1.3 or higher.
+The Larry Skin from Roundcube 1.3 Beta was used, so you must be running RC 1.3 or higher.
+With that said, I will be fixing minor CSS changes but will not upload fixes until RC 1.3 comes out of Beta and I can test these more.

 Installation is easy.
 Upload plugins and skins folders to your roundcube installation root and it should copy to all appropriate file locations ...